Backgammon is one of the oldest known board games.

 Doubling

 Backgammon games are played for 1 point.
 Matches are played with multiple points.
-When in Match play, if one opponent feels his game is so strong that he will most likely win, he "offers the cube".
-The other opponent can accept (in which case the game is worth double the current stakes) or decline (and the game ends in his loss).
-If a player accepted the cube, and his situation later improves, he can then "double", if he so desires.
+When in Match play, if one opponent feels their game is so strong that they will most likely win, they "offer the cube" to the other opponent.
+The other opponent can then accept (in which case the game is worth double the current stakes) or decline (and the game ends in their loss).
+If a player accepted the cube, and their situation later improves, they can then "double", if they so desire.
 Players may go back and forth doubling in this way, but doubling more than 2 or 3 times in one game is very rare.
-This key feature will be added to the game shortly.